M-Reimer/irmp2keyboard/README.md

   {{0x02,0x7080,0x00c0,0x00}, MOD_NONE, KEY_0},
 ```

 The first part is your code.
 Then the modifiers area follows.
 The last field is the actual key that has to be pressed.
+Allowed keys can be found in the PS2Keyboard.h tab in your Arduino IDE.

 Example with modifiers (Ctrl + Alt + Entf)